Resources for mentally and emotionally challenging times

 - Black Dog Institute – general mental health resources, including targeted support for COVID-19 – COVID-19: Resources for Anxiety & Stress and Working from home: a checklist to support your mental health.

 - Bite Back – Black Dog Resources for Youth.

-- Emerging Minds – including a toolkit for supporting children’s mental health during a pandemic (with skills applicable for all!)
+- Emerging Minds – including a variety of fantastic toolkits (with skills applicable for all!)

 - Headspace – also available as an App.

 - Calm – also available as an App.

 - Taking some time to be still and quiet to slow down and listen to nature can work wonders.
 The following are some ideas that can be practiced at home, in front-yards, in back-yards, in other places (given lifting of restrictions).
 Some benefit can apparently be gained even by watching nature videos with these practices in mind if you can’t go out.